Skip to main content

 Research project #

-The fifth and final day is almost completely dedicated to letting you tackle a one-day research project of your choice—on one of the topics of the lectures—in small groups under the supervision of the lecturers.
-This will allow you to work together with and learn from your fellow students, who presumably have expertise in different research fields.
+The fifth and final day was almost completely dedicated to one-day research projects—on one of the topics of the lectures—in small groups under the supervision of the lecturers.
+This allowed the participants to work together with and learn from their fellow students, and to get a deeper understanding of one of the schools’ topics.

 Panel discussion #